velasale/lfd_apples/README.md

 ## GRIPPER

 ### lfd_gripper.launch.py
 This launch file performs the following actions:

-* Turns your laptop into a Wi-Fi hotspot
+1) Turns your laptop into a **Wi-Fi hotspot**.
-* Runs the micro-ROS agent to handle the communication with the ESP32 on the gripper's side.
+2) Runs **microROS agent** to handle the communication with the ESP32 on the gripper's side.
-* Runs a ROS2 node to control the air valve, and fingers.
-It is meant to ease the demonstrator's overhead by automatically switching the air ON/OFF, and CLOSE/OPEN the fingers.
+3) Runs a ROS2 node to control the air valve, and fingers.
+It reduces the demonstrator's overhead by automatically switching the air ON/OFF, and CLOSE/OPEN the fingers.
-* Runs a node to publish the In-Hand camera device
+4) Runs a node to publish the **In-Hand camera** image.

+```bash
+ros2 launch lfd_apples lfd_gripper.launch.py ssid:=my_hotspot password:=mypassword palm_camera_device_num:=4

+```

 Notes:
 * Replace `wlp108s0f0` in the launch file with your wireless interface name.
 You can check this with `nmcli device status` or `ip link`.
-* Use the **ssid / password** that are uploaded to the ESP32 board.
+* Use the **ssid / password** that were previously uploaded to the ESP32 board.
 By default these values are `alejos` / `harvesting`.

-```bash
-ros2 launch lfd_apples lfd_gripper.launch.py ssid:=my_hotspot password:=mypassword palm_camera_device_num:=4

-```
+* Check the camera device number with `v4l2-ctl --list-devices`.

 ## ARM